Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create bastion hosts both in your on-premises environment and on Google Cloud.
 Configure both as proxy servers using their public IP addresses.
 - [x] Set up Cloud VPN between the infrastructure on-premises and Google Cloud.

+To enable your workloads on Google Cloud to communicate directly with workloads on-premises using a private IP range, while allowing for bursting from on-premises infrastructure to Google Cloud, the most appropriate solution is:

+- [4] Set up Cloud VPN between the infrastructure on-premises and Google Cloud.

+Here’s why this option is correct:

+- **Cloud VPN**: Google Cloud VPN allows you to securely connect your on-premises network to your Google Cloud Virtual Private Cloud (VPC) network using IPsec VPN tunnels.
+This setup enables private IP communication between on-premises machines and Google Cloud workloads.

+- **Private IP Range**: With Cloud VPN, you can configure IP ranges that are part of your on-premises network to be reachable from Google Cloud workloads.
+This ensures that your applications can communicate securely using private IP addresses, maintaining network isolation and security.

+The other options are less suitable for achieving private IP communication between on-premises and Google Cloud:

+- **Option 1 (Shared VPC)**: Shared VPC allows resources from multiple projects to connect to a common VPC network, but it does not directly address the need for private IP communication with on-premises infrastructure.

+- **Option 2 (VPC Network Peering)**: VPC Network Peering allows VPC networks to be interconnected, but it does not establish a secure, private communication channel between on-premises and Google Cloud networks.

+- **Option 3 (Bastion hosts with public IP addresses)**: Using bastion hosts as proxy servers with public IP addresses introduces security risks and does not provide direct private IP communication between on-premises and Google Cloud networks.

+Therefore, **Option 4 (Cloud VPN)** is the recommended solution for establishing secure and private IP communication between your on-premises infrastructure and Google Cloud, allowing for bursting workloads to the cloud while maintaining network isolation and compliance with your company's infrastructure requirements.

 **[⬆ Back to Top](#table-of-contents)**

 ### You want to select and configure a solution for storing and archiving data on Google Cloud Platform.
 You need to support compliance objectives for data from one geographic location.
 This data is archived after 30 days and needs to be accessed annually.
 What should you do?